 Bee 52 was to be one of Codemasters’ last ventures in the C64 market before moving fully onto the 16-bits.
-It was a cute little game where you control a bee who must fill up on honey, whilst avoiding various creatures.
-It did well on the likes of the NES, but the C64 version never quite made it…
+A cute little game where you control a bee who must fill up on honey, whilst avoiding various creatures.
+It did well enough on the likes of the NES, but the C64 version never quite made it.

-Well, some will argue that it did get a release and the full game entry in Gamebase also suggests that is the case, but it never got an official Codemasters release.
+Well, some will argue it did get a release, but it never got an official Codemasters release.
 Although reviewed in Commodore Format (and I think Commodore Force without my scans to hand to confirm), Codemasters decided that sales were too poor now for the C64 and decided to not release the game (even though it was complete).
-So no fanfare or final fairwell it seems.
+So no fanfare or final farewell it seems.

-However the game’s author Nick Taylor, presumably already a bit narked that his other game Grell and Falla had a similiar fate a little before, come to an agreement with Codemasters to release the game himself via mailorder.
-There was no fancy inlays, just a basic disk with instructions that were apparently photocopied from a standard set that Codemasters produced.
+However the game’s author Nick Taylor, presumably miffed that his other game Grell and Falla had a similar fate a little before, came to an agreement with Codemasters to release the game via mail order.
+No fancy inlays, just a basic disk with instructions that were apparently photocopied from a standard set that Codemasters produced.
 However it was through this that the game inevitably got cracked and spread.

-Sadly Nick didn’t get too many sales, but its thanks to Nick trying that the game has managed to get out in the way it has.
-Although this is not a GTW to be hunting for, it is one which never got officially released and one we should give an entry for to preserve its story.
-Scans of the reviews and other related materials will come soon!
+Sadly Nick didn’t get many sales, but its thanks to the release that it managed to sneak out.
+Although this is not a GTW to be hunting for, it is one which never got commercially released and one we should give an entry for to preserve its story.

 If you haven’t checked it out already, grab a copy of this excellent full game and enjoy!.